-Sidebar: The Battle for Electricity
+The Battle for Electricity

 For some extraordinarily frustrating reason, many otherwise relatively simple tasks proved to be prolonged, draining struggles.
-The process of getting electricity, for example, took over two years as I faced numerous setbacks as well as resistance on multiple fronts.
+The process of just getting temporary electricity, for example, took over two years as I faced numerous setbacks as well as resistance on multiple fronts.

 The saga began in the spring of 2015, shortly after I'd finalized plans for the house.
 After some online research and a few phone calls, I learned that I first required two 9-digit work numbers, one each for temporary and permanent service, before any work could begin.
 I then had to contact a local JCP&L engineer and arrange for a review of the proposed service installation.
 So far, so good.